 Automobile expenses are deductible if incurred in a trade or business or in the production of income.
 Actual costs or the standard mileage rate method may be used.
-The 2003 standard mileage rate is 36 cents per mile for all business miles driven (leased as well as purchased vehicles; the 2004 rate will be 37.5 cents).
-The standard mileage rate may not be used when the automobile has been depreciated using a method other than straight-line, the car is used for hire, or two or more cars are used at once.
+The 2004 standard mileage rate is 37.5 cents per mile for all business miles driven (leased as well as purchased vehicles).
+The standard mileage rate may not be used when the automobile has been depreciated using a method other than straightline or the car is used for hire.
+Beginning in 2004, the standard mileage rate may be used on up to four vehicles (previously, the limit was one vehicle).
 The use of I.R.C. §179, accelerated cost recovery system (ACRS), or modified accelerated cost recovery system (MACRS) depreciation also causes disqualification from using the standard rate.
 When a taxpayer uses the standard rate on a vehicle in the first year it is used in the business, the taxpayer is making an election not to use MACRS depreciation or I.R.C. §179.